 Instructions

-- Preheat your oven to 350 degrees F. Lightly grease a 9-inch pie plate.
-You can also use a square 8-inch baking dish or any other baking dish with a similar capacity.
+- Preheat the oven to 350°F. Lightly grease a 9-inch pie plate.
+You can also use a square 8-inch baking dish or any other baking dish with a similar capacity, including individual baking dishes.

 - Drain the artichoke hearts well.
-Place them in a clean kitchen towel and squeeze to get rid of as much liquid as you can (You will need to rinse the kitchen towel after you're done).
+Place them in a clean kitchen towel and squeeze to eliminate as much liquid as possible (You will need to rinse the kitchen towel after you're done).
 Chop them coarsely and set them aside.

 - Thaw the spinach in the microwave.
 I place it in a microwave-safe bowl, cover it, and microwave it for 4 minutes.
-Place the thawed spinach in a colander and press on it with the back of a large spoon to get rid of as much water as possible.
+Place the thawed spinach in a colander and press on it with the back of a large spoon or a rubber spatula to remove as much water as possible.

-- In a large bowl, combine the sour cream, mayonnaise, garlic, red pepper flakes, Parmesan, and 3 ounces of cheddar.
-Mix in the chopped artichokes and the spinach.
+- In a large bowl, combine the sour cream, mayonnaise, garlic, red pepper flakes, parmesan, and 3 ounces of cheddar.
+Mix in the chopped artichokes and spinach.

 - Transfer the mixture to the prepared baking dish.
 Smooth the top out with a spatula.
 Sprinkle the top with the remaining cheddar.

-- Bake until golden and bubbly, about 20 minutes.
+- Bake the dip until golden and bubbly, about 20 minutes.
 Serve with fresh-cut veggies, almond flour crackers, or pork rinds.

 Notes